fspacheco/robot-program/DobotStudio/lab-getting-started-mg400.md

 # Connections

-Take one table with the robotic arm.
+Take the table assigned to your team.
 Lock the table.
 ![](img/using-dobot-mg400/lock-table.jpg)